SnehaKumarr/BankEDA/README.md

 ### 3. Programming Language
 - **Python** – Used for all analysis tasks including data loading, preprocessing, visualization, and insight generation.

+---

+## Insights from EDA (Simplified)

+1. **Deposits and Savings Go Hand in Hand**
+   - People who deposit more money in the bank also tend to have higher savings.
+   - This suggests a common habit of actively managing funds.

+2. **Older and Higher-Income Customers Save More**
+   - Older people and those earning more usually have more in their savings, retirement (superannuation), and checking accounts.

+3. **Property Ownership Isn't Linked Strongly**
+   - Owning property doesn't seem closely tied to income, age, or bank balances.
+   - It may depend more on outside factors like inheritance or market conditions.

+4. **Business and Personal Loans Are Somewhat Connected**
+   - Some customers who take out business loans also have personal loans.
+   - But overall, business loans behave differently from typical customer savings or deposits.

+5. **Checking vs. Foreign Currency Accounts**
+   - Customers who maintain higher checking balances don’t necessarily have much in foreign currency accounts.
+   - Suggests separate use cases or customer types.

+6. **Credit Card Balances Often Rise with Loans**
+   - People with larger bank loans tend to have higher credit card debt as well.
+   - May point to overall higher borrowing behavior.

+7. **Income Ties in with Checking Behavior**
+   - Those with higher estimated income tend to keep more in their checking accounts.
+   - A sign of better financial flow or liquidity.

+---

+# Author
+Sneha Kumar (NITRR)